Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Channel Estimation for NLoS Scenarios

-The search grid of the problem (\ref{est_thetar}) can be obtained by constructing an overcomplete polar-domain codebook as that in \cite{cui2022channel}.
-As analyzed in \cite{zhou2017low}, the correlation-based scheme in (\ref{est_t_m}) and (\ref{est_thetar}) is a maximum likelihood (ML) estimator, provided that the entries of the estimation error matrices $\boldsymbol{E}_1$ and $\boldsymbol{E}_2$ are i.i.d. complex Gaussian.
+The optimization in \eqref{est_thetar} is implemented using the same multi-level coarse-fine search framework described previously.} As analyzed in \cite{zhou2017low}, the correlation-based scheme in (\ref{est_t_m}) and (\ref{est_thetar}) is a maximum likelihood (ML) estimator, provided that the entries of the estimation error matrices $\boldsymbol{E}_1$ and $\boldsymbol{E}_2$ are i.i.d. complex Gaussian.

 Next, we try to recover the path loss gains $\{\hat{\alpha}_l\}$.
 After obtaining $\{\hat{\tau}_l,\hat{\theta}_l,\hat{r}_l\}$, we can reconstruct